ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 8. Decide which has better performance

 ### Naive Bayes
 Based on Bayes' Theorem, it is known as a probabilistic classifier.
+Not great for predictions

 Bayes theorem describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
 It is also known to give us the allowance to "invert" conditional probabilities.